 Chicken Souvlaki with melt-in-your mouth zesty, juicy chicken, smoky vegetables and tangy, creamy Feta Yogurt Dip is a meal-in-one and super easy to make at home!

-This Greek Chicken Souvlaki can be served straight off the skewers dunked in the refreshing Feta Yogurt Dip or the chicken can be piled in pitas with your favorite toppings with the roasted veggies served on the side.
-No matter how you serve them, everyone will love these flavor bursting skewers! !
+This Greek Chicken Souvlaki can be served straight off the skewers dunked in the refreshing Feta Yogurt Dip with a side of lemon rice or the chicken can be piled in pitas with your favorite toppings such as hummus and tzatziki with the roasted veggies served on the side.
+No matter how you serve them, everyone will love these flavor bursting skewers!
 I’ve included instructions for both grilling and broiling so you can enjoy this tantalizing Chicken Souvlaki year-round

 This post is sponsored by McCormick.
 All opinions are my own.